deepanshurathores1/deepanshurathores1/README.md

 - 👀 I’m interested in .mern stack..
 - 🌱 I’m currently learning react.js...
 - 💞️ I’m looking to collaborate on .web designing and development..
-- 📫 How to reach me .via my mail i.e. deepanshurathore2020@gmail.com..
+- 📫 contact me i.e. deepanshurathore2020@gmail.com..

 <!---
 deepanshurathores1/deepanshurathores1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.